 Is your facility doing all that can be done to tackle the challenges now and in the future?

 Challenges From a Healthcare Perspective

 Patient information is being shared all over the internet.
-Here's just a few spots to mention:
+Here are just a few spaces where confidential information is shared:

 Think about this...

 It's getting harder for organizations to spot when they've even been breached.

 Hackers spend 200+ days inside systems before discovery

 IBM Security Senior Threat Researcher John Kuhn told HealthITSecurity.com,